openstack/api-site/firstapp/source/getting_started.rst

 .. only:: gophercloud

-    To try it, add the following code to go file
+    Use environment variables to set your cloud credentials

     .. literalinclude:: ../samples/gophercloud/getting_started.go
         :language: go
         :start-after: step-1
         :end-before: step-2

-    .. note:: The client object accesses the Compute v2.0 service, so that version is in this tutorial.
+    .. note:: The client object accesses the Compute v2.0 service and type v2.1, so that version is in this tutorial.

 Flavors and images